 Extended abstracts (1-2 pages, following RSS style guidelines) are being solicited to cover research towards robotic assembly and manufacturing, which may include end-to-end solutions and/or development of relevant components including vision algorithms, tactile sensing, end-effector design, and teaching/programming techniques.
 All contributions should cover ongoing or proposed research that will utilize the NIST-ATB #1 as part of their experimentation plan.

 Invited speakers use the NIST-ATB in their current research, either to benchmark the performance of robotic solutions they have developed (e.g., perception algorithms, end effector design) or other uses of the tool in evaluation methods.
-Accepted extended abstracts and posters will present either ongoing or proposed research that will use the NIST-ATB.
+Accepted extended abstracts will present either ongoing or proposed research that will use the NIST-ATB.